algoverzum/problemset/topics/euler/stargates/statement/statement.en.md

 ### Input
 The first line of the input contains two integers: $N$ is the number of planets in the system and $R$ is the number of stargates. <br>
-This is followed by line $R$, each line has two distinct numbers $V1$ and $V2$ the two planets connected by the edge
+This is followed by $R$ lines , each line has two distinct numbers $V1$ and $V2$ the two planets connected by the edge

 ### Output
 Print a single word. $YES$ if there is such a traversal. $NO$ if there isn't.